Historic Plantations Near Charleston SC

 Middleton Place

 Rich in the history of the Low Country, Middleton Place, located in Charleston, SC, is another plantation that you need to see.
-The Butterfly Pond and incredible gardens there are a must-see.
+The Butterfly Pond and the incredible gardens there are a must-see.
 Middleton Place is located along the beautiful Ashley River.

 House and Garden Tours are available.
 Also, Middleton Place was featured in the movie “The Patriot.”
 The plantation is a National Historic Landmark.
 Along with its incredible history, this plantation also features an Inn and a Restaurant on the grounds.
 The restaurant is open for lunch and dinner.
 Reservations for dinner are required.
 The plantation is open every day but Christmas.